CaijiaZhuang/Livefire-Labs-avi-ako-lab/README.md

-## THIS README WORKS FOR THE LIVEFIRE LABS ONLY
+## THIS README WORKS FOR THE LIVEFIRE LABS ONLY - WORK IN PROGRESS NOT FINISHED

 The AKO Values file has been highly modified for our labs.
 Reference AVI Documention to Make it work for your setup